I’m not very good at receiving unsolicited advice.

 This man is a nice man.
 He has good skills in teaching people how to lift things.
 He was probably right.
 I would probably do well to take his advice…but something in me finds it very hard to do that in these situations.

-I’ve worked with my mate Nick for years as my trainer (I just lost him to Sydney which is why I’m attempting to life heavy things ‘unsupervised’) and over that time I was really proud of how I learnt to let him tell me what to do.
+I’ve worked with my mate Nick for years as my trainer (I just lost him to Sydney which is why I’m attempting to lift heavy things ‘unsupervised’) and over that time I was really proud of how I learnt to let him tell me what to do.
 I suppose he also learnt some stuff about how to tell me what to do.
 We had a few rocky patches, but now Nick could tell me anything about what I’m doing, and I would pay attention.
 I’d be keen to learn.
 I trust him to respect my knowledge whilst adding in his own.

 I think the way some men (and women) approach teaching things is problematic for me.
 I’ve got a pretty long-standing pattern of response to me telling me what to do…it feels a lot like being bullied to me (I know that is not what they are doing, it’s my response based on my past experiences…)